Charles Malcolm William Erwood

 Lance Corporal Charles Malcolm William Erwood, Regimental Number 15145, of the 7th Battalion Bedford Regiment died on 17th December 1914 at Cambridge Hospital, Aldershot, of pneumonia.
 He is buried in Woolwich Old Cemetery.
 Charles was the first student from Winchester Training College to die while in active service in the First World War.

-Ignoring some rather colourful characters in Charles’ family tree1, we shall start with his grandfather, Francis Elliston Erwood.
+We shall start the Erwood story proper with his grandfather, Francis Elliston Erwood.
 Born on 17th March, 1824 in Marylebone, he followed an unusual career in sport.
 The 1851 Census records his profession as a “Racket Marker”, staying as a visitor in the house of John Bracher who was a “Tennis Marker”.
 Today we would use the term ‘umpire’ rather than marker, although the traditional game of rackets (sometimes spelled racquets today, the game which gave rise to squash and should not be confused with racquetball) has retained the original term.
 We know that Francis was also ‘Marker’ (scorer) at Lord’s cricket ground and coached rackets at the Royal Garrison Artillery.
 He didn’t only mark but he played—well.

 Francis continued his successful playing and marking career, combining it with racket bat [sic] and ball-making.
 His playing career ended when he was struck in the face by a ball while playing an RGA officer, leaving him with a broken cheekbone, damaged left eye and facial disfigurement.
 He had however, passed his skill and enthusiasm on to his son.